 Reverse wholesaling addresses this issue by first finding the right buyer, then locating suitable properties that meet the needs of that buyer.

 Reverse wholesalers usually develop relationships with a small number of repeat “deep pocket” buyers.
-The wholesaler knows ahead of time each buyer/investor’s purchase criteria.
+The wholesaler knows ahead of time each buyer’s purchase criteria.
 This includes price range, location, property type, age, condition, and any “no-no’s” like tax liens.

 Advantages of Reverse Wholesaling